 Once you have reviewed the list of services, click Provision Services.
 If there are any errors while provisioning, they will be captured in the Provisioning errors column.
 Fix the errors and retry provisioning.

-If there are older services which were not provisioned due to errors or any other reason, delete these services/relationships from the View Services table before provisioning new services again.
+Note: If there are older services, which were not provisioned due to errors or any other reason, delete these services/relationships from the View Services table before provisioning new services again.

-- Select a user that has not already been provisioned to PagerDuty and click on the Provision PagerDuty User link to add them to your PagerDuty account:
+Select a user that has not already been provisioned to PagerDuty and select Provision PagerDuty User to add them to your PagerDuty account:

-- You will then see a notice that the user is being provisioned.
+You will then see a notice that the user is being provisioned.
 Upon completion, the PagerDuty ID field is automatically populated.
-The user also shows up within PagerDuty, with the same name and email address.
+The user also shows up in PagerDuty, with the same name and email address.

-- You can also provision multiple users at once by selecting them and clicking on the Provision PagerDuty User option from the dropdown menu on the Users screen.
+You can also provision multiple users at once by selecting them and selecting Provision PagerDuty User from the dropdown on the Users screen.